 That’s all for this week.
 Let us meet next week with another exciting topic of AI and ML

-If you are interested in computer programming related jobs, INSOFE PGP program in Big Data Analytics program offers unparalleled opportunities to transform yourself into a Big Data Specialist in six months and zoom ahead in the career.
+If you are interested in computer programming-related jobs, INSOFE PGP in Data Science offers unparalleled opportunities to transform yourself into a Big Data Specialist in six months and zoom ahead in the career.